-According to The Balance Careers, the average person today changes jobs 10 to 15 times during his or her career.
-One critical factor that people should decide on in conjunction with a job change is what to do with their employer-sponsored retirement plan.
-Most often these are 401(k) or 403(b) accounts.
+According to The Balance Careers, today’s average person changes jobs ten to fifteen times (with an average of 12 job changes) during their career.
+While many factors go into changing jobs, one critical factor that people should decide on in conjunction with a job change is what to do with their employer-sponsored retirement plan or, in most cases, a 401(k) or 403(b).

-There are four potential options to consider on how to handle the care and treatment of your retirement plan:
+There are four potential options that one could consider how to handle the care and treatment of your retirement plan;

-- Roll over assets from the old company to a new company retirement plan.
+- Rollover assets from the old Company to a new company retirement plan, or

-The decision tree below is a great visual for the details that we are about to dive into.
-The tree is color-coded – red boxes are bad results, orange may be good or bad, and green boxes are great attributes.
-(For related reading, see: Should You Roll Over Your 401(k)?)
+The decision tree below is a great visual for the details we will focus on.
+The tree is color-coded in that red boxes are bad results, orange may be good or bad, and green boxes are great attributes.

-If you do decide to take money out, you will be subject to a 10% early withdrawal penalty unless you are older than 59.5 and you will be taxed at your ordinary income rate.
-There are a few exceptions that apply to the early withdrawal penalty, but the taxes are unavoidable.
+This first option is the one option that I would not recommend to anyone unless you have a financial emergency and have no other possible sources of funds to cover a catastrophic event.
+These are undoubtedly difficult situations, but I would not touch these assets until you have exhausted every viable option.
+If you decide to take money out, you will be subject to a 10% early withdrawal penalty unless you are older than 59 ½ and will be taxed at your ordinary-income rate.
+A few exceptions apply to the early withdrawal penalty, but the taxes are unavoidable.

 - Your assets are, in essence, locked up.
-You can no longer make contributions to the plan, and you can no longer access your money through a potential loan option if your plan even offers one.
+You can no longer contribute to the plan and can no longer access your money through a potential loan option if your plan even offers a loan option.

 - Increase in fees.
-Some plans won’t allow you to keep assets in a plan if you are no longer employed by the plan sponsor.
-If they do allow your assets to remain in the plan, it could be for a limited amount of time, and they could start charging maintenance fees to keep the account open.
+Some plans won’t allow you to keep assets in a plan if you are no longer employed by the plan sponsor (old Company).
+If they allow your assets to remain in the plan, it could be for a limited amount of time, and they could start charging you maintenance fees to keep the account open.

-- Limited investment options.
-Your investable options will always be limited to whatever options your company plan allows.
+- You have limited investment options.
+Your investable options will always be limited to whatever options your company plan allows for in the plan.
 Most plans only offer a limited lineup of mutual funds that can carry high expense fees while underperforming their respective benchmarks — a double negative.

-While it is highly unusual for a medium- or large-sized company not to have an employer-sponsored retirement plan, smaller companies may not have a retirement plan option.
+Nowadays, it is highly unusual for a medium or large company not to have an employer-sponsored retirement plan; smaller companies may not have a retirement plan option.
 In this situation, rolling over assets from the old plan is not an option.
-(For more, see: What Happens to a 401(k) After You Leave Your Job?)

-But if it is an option, here are some points to consider:
+But what if it is an option?
+Is it a good option?
+Below are some points to consider.

 - There are no penalties or taxes for rolling over assets from one qualified retirement plan to another when you change jobs.